What part of speech is not always considered?

 Only use "an" when there is a word beginning with vowel next to it.
 Use "a" when there is a word beginnings with a consonant next to it.

-What are all the nouns and the noun's jobs in this sentence?
+What is the verb(s) in this sentence?

 What is a sentence that asks a question called?